ozrichards/ec2-blue-green-deployment/README.md

  - You can perform testing on the green environment without disrupting the blue environment.
  - Switching to the green environment involves no downtime.
 It only requires the redirecting of user traffic.
  - Rolling back from the green environment to the blue environment in the event of a problem is easier because you can redirect traffic to the blue environment without having to rebuild it.
  - You can incorporate the principle of infrastructure immutability by provisioning fresh instances when you need to make changes.
-In this way, you avoid configuration drift.
+In this way, you avoid configuration drifts.

 ## AWS CodeDeploy offers two ways to perform blue/green deployments: